 - Check if the tab offers options to select banks other than those listed with the radio button selection.

 - Check if the tab offers all the leading banks from the country for net banking transactions.

-- Check if the tab offers a net banking option for both local and international banks for transactions.
+- Check if the tab offers a net banking option for local and international transactions.